MonacoProtocol/sdk/readme/commission.md

 - Protocol
   - A base-level commission charged on all winning orders placed on the protocol.
+  - Set by The Monaco Protocol Foundation.
+  - Funds from this commission are used support the development and maintenance of the protocol and ecosystem tooling.
   - This is **currently set to 0%**.
 - Product
-  - A commission level recorded at the time of order placement.
+  - A commission level recorded on an order level.
   - Charged only on winning orders.
+  - Charged in addition to protocol commission.
+  - Funds from this commission go to the product operator.
   - Optional on all orders.
   - This can also **be set to 0%**.